hmrc/self-assessment-biss-api/resources/public/api/conf/1.0/docs/overview.md

-This API allows software packages to get a running (year-to date) summary of the income and expenditure for a specified self employment business during a tax tear.
-When no tax year is specified, then it will default to the current tax year.
+The self-assessment biss API allows users to retrieve a summary of income and expenditure for a specified self employment, or UK property business for a given tax tear.
+If no tax year is specified, it will be defaulted to the current tax year.